MLSToolbox/mls_pipeline_examples/purchase_experience_prediction/README.md

 </p>

 ### Data Cleaning
-A stage with five tasks, four of them replace null values of a column for the median value and one of them replaces null values for a specific text
+A stage with five tasks, four of them to replace null values of a column for their median value and one of them to replace null values for a specific text

 <p align="center" width="100%">
    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/purchase_experience_prediction/media/2_data_cleaning.png" alt="Data cleaning" width="75%">